 - Position the alarm at head height (your breathing level) or above.
 It doesn't need to be fixed to a wall (a shelf is often suitable).
 The alarm should be at least 15cm from the ceiling.

 - Place the alarm at least a metre away from boilers, fires, cookers or heaters.
 Ideally in the same room as the appliance - though not directly above a source of heat or steam.

 - Test your alarm regularly using the test button, and replace batteries annually or when the low battery signal sounds.

 It's also good advice to buy an alarm with a sealed-for-life battery.
 These are tamper proof - so you can't take the battery out - and should last the life of the alarm.

 You can save money on batteries - our lab tests have revealed that the best batteries will power your devices for hours longer than the worst.
 Click to find out more about the best batteries.

 Protecting your home and family from carbon monoxide poisoning is a three-stage journey that includes buying, installing and regularly servicing your gas, oil or solid fuel appliance.

 We survey thousands of Which? members about problems they've had with their home appliances, to find out which brands are the most reliable.

 Take a look at Which?'s independent lab test review of boilers, built-in ovens and freestanding cookers - each revealing the products we recommend as Best Buys - to ensure you choose the best appliance for your home.

 Protecting your home from carbon monoxide poisoning begins the moment you get your new appliance home.
-It's important to find a reliable professional with Gas Safe Register accreditation to install any new gas appliance - find recommended engineers in your area on Which?
-Local, or go to the Gas Safe Register website.
+It's important to find a reliable professional with Gas Safe Register accreditation (formerly CORGI) to install any new gas appliance, as they can legally and safely undertake gas safety work.